Panagiotis Kavvadias: Early life and education

 Panagiotis Kavvadias was born on in Kothreas, a village on the island of Kephallonia.
 (Note: In his obituary of Kavvadias, Bosanquet gives the date as 1 May 1851, without specifying a calendar.
 Kavvadias's obituary in the British Medical Journal states that he died at the age of eighty, which would make his year of birth either 1847 or 1848.)
 His family had been prominent during the Venetokratia, the period of Venetian occupation which lasted from 1500 until the French conquest of 1797.
 At the time of his birth, Kephallonia and the other Ionian Islands were a protectorate of the United Kingdom; they were transferred to Greece in 1864.

-Kavvadias studied philology at the National University of Athens, and was awarded a scholarship by the Greek government for postgraduate study at the University of Munich.
-At Munich, he studied archaeology under Heinrich Brunn.
+Kavvadias studied philology at the National University of Athens, and was awarded a scholarship by the Greek government for postgraduate study at the Ludwig-Maximilians-Universität München.
+At the Ludwig-Maximilians-Universität München, he studied archaeology under Heinrich Brunn.
 Brunn, credited as "perhaps the foremost German archaeologist of [his] era", had revolutionised the study of Greek art history in the 1850s through his methodical, analytical study of literary texts alongside works of art.
 His use of the anatomical details of ancient sculpture to draw conclusions about its chronology, place of origin and authorship has been called the most important influence in the nineteenth-century "narrowing and sharpening" of the discipline of Classical art history, and therefore in moving the basis of the discipline away from connoisseurship towards empirical observation.
 Kavvadias later credited Brunn as a great influence on his own archaeological practice.
 Kavvadias also followed a course in epigraphy at the Collège de France in Paris under Paul Foucart, (Note: For Foucart's position at the Collège de France, see Berlin-Brandenburgische Akademie der Wissenschaften 2023.) a French epigrapher later credited as "the doyen of our field" by the classical archaeologist Salomon Reinach, and also studied in Berlin, London and Rome.